5 benefits of

 of the integral components of a computer is the processor.
 It’s considered

-the brain of the computer because it runs all the various programs and software.
+the brain of the computer because it runs all the various programs and

-code named Haswell.
+their processor, code named Haswell.

 Overview of Intel's processors If you have looked at buying a computer in the past